fgomezotero/openfisca.org/README.md

 This website is built using [Hugo](https://gohugo.io), a static website editor.

-To build it, [install Hugo](https://gohugo.io/getting-started/installing/), and then:
+First install [Hugo](https://gohugo.io/getting-started/installing/), and then:

 ```
 git clone https://github.com/openfisca/openfisca.org
 cd openfisca.org
 git submodule update --init --recursive
-hugo server
+npm install
 ```

+## Build

-And, to regenerate the site, use the following instructions:
+To build the web site, use the following instructions:

 ```
 cd openfisca.org
-rm -rf public/
-hugo
+npm run build
 ```

 The website will be built in the `public` directory.

 ## Serving the app locally

-To run hugo in developpement mode, run:

 ```
-hugo serve
+npm run dev
 ```